Can you be in a wheelchair in assisted living?

 However, if you need some daily assistance and want the peace of mind of a medical alert system, a dedicated facility is a good option.
 It will cost less than home care options and prevent isolation.

-Dedicated facilities have the necessary features that you need, such as ramps, other mobility aids, and access to common areas.
+Dedicated facilities have the necessary features, such as ramps, other mobility aids, and access to common areas.

 How To Choose Assisted Living Facility for Wheelchair Users